coffebar/project.nvim/README.md

     file on startup.
 - Neovim Session Manager integration to store sessions
   - Install Neovim Session Manager and `:Telescope projects` command will navigate you to chosen project's directory and your previously opened buffers will be restored.
+- You can disable CWD (current working directory) jumping between subdirectories.
+Only the upper root directory (saved in your project list) will stay your project root.

 ## 📦 Installation